Commedia (Suwon) 1-day Studio

 September 15 - September 15, 2018

 This practical workshop will introduce participants to the concepts and skills of a Commedia player using body, gesture, movement, voice and mask to construct easily recognisable stock characters reacting in everyday situations to create serious comedy.
-Through use of improv, text and physical slapstick antics, participants will explore ways of playing with Commedia in the classroom thus accessing this seminal form of theatre as a means of understanding and satirising the human condition.
+Through the use of improv, text and physical slapstick antics, participants will explore ways of playing with Commedia in the classroom thus accessing this seminal form of theatre as a means of understanding and satirising the human condition.

 Middle and high school theatre teachers.

-Teachers will leave the day with first hand practical experience of Commedia set in its wider cultural context.
+Teachers will leave the day with the practical experience of Commedia set in its wider cultural context.
 With activities geared to taking Commedia back into your classroom you will be able to work with students in a confident and knowledgeable way; introducing new units of work and activities to enrich the world tradition aspect of your theatre classroom.

 About your workshop leader

 I am recently retired, after many years at the International School of Geneva (Ecolint) with teaching experiences in Canada, United Kingdom and the United States following a brief sojourn as a university research fellow – exploring theatre and learning approaches.
 ISTA posts include ensemble leader/teacher trainer, president of the board of trustees and honorary life member.

 I have always loved stories—through speech, song, image or movement— always been fascinated by accounts of the human adventure.
 The urge to learn pulled me into contact with the theories of Laban.
 My growth as a theatre person was heavily influenced by personal experiences and interactions with Boal, Barba, Brook and Benison.